-- -o ppp0 – this applies to traffic that is being routed via specific device in network.
+- -o ppp0 – this applies to traffic that is being routed via a specific device in the network.

 - -j MASQUERADE – this masquerades the traffic via the gateway described above.

-NOTE: If your network has a firewall in front of your gateway machine then you will have to FORWARD your traffic so as to complete the network connection.
+NOTE: If your network has a firewall in front of your gateway machine then you will have to FORWARD your traffic to complete the network connection.

 sudo iptables -A FORWARD -s 192.168.0.0/16 -o ppp0 -j ACCEPT